top of page

 What don't we know?

 Although a lot is already known about the short term impact that the gas extraction situation has on health, the consequences on the long term are unclear.
-It is also unknown how many, and how, youth and children are affected.
+It is also unknown how many, and how, adolescents and children are affected.

 Literatuurstudie